lgcharpe/mGBDT/README.md

 ATTN: This package was developed and maintained by Mr.Ji Feng(http://lamda.nju.edu.cn/fengj/) .For any problem concerning the codes, please feel free to contact Mr.Feng.（fengj@lamda.nju.edu.cn) or open some issues here.

 # Environments
-- The code is developed under Python 3.5, so create a Python 3.5 environment using anaconda at first
+- The code is fixed for up to Python 3.9, so create a Python 3.x environment using anaconda at first
 ```
-conda create -n mgbdt python=3.5 anaconda
+conda create -n mgbdt python anaconda
 ```
 - Install the dependent packages
 ```
 source activate mgbdt
-conda install pytorch=0.1.12 cuda80 -c pytorch
+conda install pytorch cudatoolkit=10.2 -c pytorch
 pip install -r requirements.txt
 ```